nodejitsu/haibu/README.md

 # What is haibu?

-haibu is the open-source node.js project for spawning and managing several node.js applications on a single server.
-It's an integral part of Nodejitsu's production stack and is fully supported by a dedicated team of core node.js developers.
+haibu is the open-source [node.js](http://nodejs.org) project for spawning and managing several node.js applications on a single server.
+It's an integral part of [Nodejitsu's](http://nodejitsu.com) production stack and is fully supported by a dedicated team of core node.js developers.

 # How does it work?

-haibu (  which is Japanese for "hive" ) transforms node.js applications ( using a Carapace ) into "drones".
-This process allows haibu to directly interact with node.js applications and add all sorts of additional functionality. haibu also contains a plugin system, so you can easily add even more functionality without needing to dive too far into the codebase.
+haibu (  which is Japanese for "hive" ) transforms node.js applications ( using a [Carapace](https://github.com/nodejitsu/haibu/blob/master/bin/carapace) ) into "drones".
+This approach allows haibu to directly interact with node.js applications and add all sorts of additional functionality. haibu also contains a plugin system, so you can easily add even more functionality without needing to dive too far into the codebase.

-haibu builds on the concept of "drones" and exposes a robust and granular API for interacting with your node.js applications. haibu's API is exposed as a node.js module AND a RESTFul HTTP webservice.
-This means that you can use haibu both programmatically in node.js module OR startup a "haibu server" and communicate with it using simple RESTFul HTTP requests.
+haibu builds on this concept of "drones" and exposes a robust and granular API for interacting with your node.js applications. haibu's API is exposed as a node.js client wrapper AND a RESTFul HTTP webservice.
+This means that you can use haibu both programmatically as a node.js module OR startup a "haibu server" and communicate with it using simple RESTFul HTTP requests.

 ## Where can I run haibu?

 haibu doesn't discriminate.
 If your environment supports node.js, you can install haibu and start up your own node.js cloud.
-This makes haibu an ideal tool for both development purposes and production usage since you can seamlessly setup haibu on your local machine, on utility computing providers ( such as Amazon EC2 or the Rackspace ), on dedicated servers, or even on a mobile phone!
+This makes haibu an ideal tool for both development purposes and production usage since you can seamlessly setup haibu on your local machine, on utility computing providers ( such as Amazon EC2 or Rackspace ), on dedicated servers, or even on a mobile phone!

 # Installation